 Highs and lows?
 You bet!
 With the ISM technology we mentioned above, the strength and stiffness are not compromised, while the weight is kept down.
 You’ll experience nice ascends and descends.
 Talking about brakes, the brake track sports a great control construction, thus you’ll have excellent stopping power, rain or shine.

 We have not done it ourselves, but we have seen others combine the Powertap power meter hub with the Ksyrium.
 It involves a little time in the workshop, but can give you a nice, long-term solution for measuring your power.

 Mavic Ksyrium is a very popular wheelset to find on the market; hence the prices are pretty competitive.
 As noted above, the Ksyrium is actually an entire line of tires.
 Here are some price examples on our two favorites:

 Ksyrium Elite – “entry level” Ksyrium (but certainly not an entry-level wheel!)
-Find here for around $700.
+Here on Amazon.

 Ksyrium Pro – step up for more serious riders.
-Find here for around $1,000.
+Find here on Amazon.